isaacsokari/eleventy-from-scratch/src/index.md

   summary: 'This is the project site you build when you take the “Learn Eleventy From Scratch” course so it is all made up as a pretend context.
 You will learn a lot about Eleventy by building this site though.
 Take the course today!'
   buttonText: 'Buy a copy'
   buttonUrl: 'https://learneleventyfromscratch.com'
+featuredWork:
+  title: 'Selected work'
+  summary: 'Some stuff that should give you an idea of what we’re all about.'
 ---